 For 2016, minimum deductible amounts remain unchanged.
 An individual again can set aside $3,350 in an HSA next year, while a family can set aside $100 more than in 2015 — $6,750.
 Again, increase the number by $1,000 if you’re 55 or older.

 7. Have a super-solid emergency fund

 It’s asking for trouble to buy a high-deductible plan without having money at least equal to the deductible in a savings account or HSA.

 That healthy emergency fund will keep you from racking up interest on the unpaid balance you owe to the local hospital or clinic, or prevent you from putting your bill on a high-interest credit card.

 8. Keep good records

-Keep a copy of all of your medical receipts, just in case the insurance company makes a error.
-Maintain a running tally of the total if you’re getting anywhere close to reaching the deductible.
+Keep copies of all your medical receipts, just in case the insurance company makes an error.

 9. Do some research

-It’s unwise to not go to the doctor when you have a problem.
+It’s unwise not to go to the doctor when you have a problem.
 But you don’t need to see a professional for a simple case of the sniffles.
-The New York Times says many insurance providers have online information and nurse advice lines that can help you understand symptoms.
-If they indicate a serious problem, don’t delay.
-That could cost you substantially more.
+Many insurance providers have online information and nurse advice lines that can help you understand symptoms.

 10. Work the system